 - Political instability and interference both at the planning and operational levels hinder timely completion of projects

-The government is unveiling the budget for the fiscal year 2016/17 at the end of May, one and a half months prior to the start of FY2017.
+May 23, 2016-The government is unveiling the budget for the fiscal year 2016/17 at the end of May, one and a half months prior to the start of FY2017.
 It is expected to give the government and bureaucracy adequate time to finish approval of programmes and projects and subsequently expedite project implementation, resulting in higher spending at the end of the year.
 This is an important step to create an enabling environment to accelerate spending.
 However, policymakers should not lose sight of other problems that affect spending capacity.

 The under-execution of capital budget is a chronic fiscal issue that is intertwined with politics, bureaucratic competence, management capability of contractors, governance and a maze of acts and policies that are hindering timely, faster and efficient spending.
 The existing ecosystem for capital budget execution is obstructing, rather than facilitating, timely spending.